HMagda/task-manager/README.md

 # Features
 - Add, edit, or delete the task
-- Mark the completed tasks and view them in the 'completed tasks' section
+- Cross off the completed tasks and view them in the 'Completed Tasks' section